qrichert/deezconfigs/README.md

 ### rSync

-Reverse-syncing is the complimentary opposite of syncing: it updates your config files in the root with the current content from Home.
+Reverse-syncing is the complementary opposite of syncing: it updates your config files in the root with the current content from Home.

 ```console